These easy farmhouse style DIY wood coasters are perfect for a hot cocoa bar during the cold winter months.

 I’m pretty excited, because today I’m joining in on a virtual cocktail party with some of my amazing blogger friends.
 (Thank you 2 Bees in a Pod for hosting 🙂 )Each of us are inviting you into our homes to share some drinks and spread a little holiday cheer.

 To go with all the chocolate-y goodness, I made some white-washed wooden coasters.
-Obviously these have a very “holiday” feel to them, but you can always add your own twist, no matter what the season.
+Obviously these have a very “holiday” feel to them, but you can always add your own twist, no matter the season.

 Here’s What You’ll Need to Make Rustic Wood Coasters

 - Wooden Coasters (I found a set of 4 at my local craft store for about 65¢ each after applying a coupon).